Bibliography

 chevron-rightCompliance framework for Bilan Carbone® toolshashtag

 Since 2014, ABC has implemented an audit procedure to assess the conformity of carbon accounting tools with the Bilan Carbone® method.
-Tools that pass this audit may then present themselves as “ tools compliant with Bilan Carbone® ” and are visible on ABC's website.
-Note that this conformity lasts three years, and ABC regularly updates its site to ensure that recognised compliant tools are up to date.
+Tools that pass this audit can then present themselves as " tools compliant with Bilan Carbone® " and are visible on the ABC website.
+Note that this conformity lasts three years, and ABC regularly updates its website to ensure that recognised compliant tools are kept up to date.

 🔗 For more information on the audit framework: https://abc-transitionbascarbone.fr/mise-en-conformite/arrow-up-right